ln-komandur/linux-utils/common-mountpoints.md

 **Note:** Use `gpasswd --delete <user> <group>` # *To delete a user from a group if needed*

+## Happy Scenario
+1. First mount the volumes that were just configured and check if their path in Nautilus (Ctrl + l) shows their common mount points
+2. Change their group
+    1. If they do not contain any files, then use `sudo chown` and [Change the owner and group from root:root to a different user and group, in this case the super-user](#change-the-owner-and-group-from-rootroot-to-a-different-user-and-group-in-this-case-the-super-user)
+    2. If they **already contain** files, then `sudo chgrp -R <first_user's_group> /media/all-users-<partition-name>` # *Change the group to the <first_user's_group>.
+Consider additional options -h -H -L for traversing symbolic links*
+1. Lastly use `sudo chmod` to [Set write permission to multiple users using setgid bit](#set-write-permission-to-multiple-users-using-setgid-bit)

-## Need to execute a few times
+## Alternate Scenario - Need to execute a few times

-The following 3 commands (`chown`, `chmod`, and `ls`) need to be executed a few times with each partition opened in nautilus as `<another-user>` until it is possible to create a new folder in each of them.
+If the happy scenario does not work, execute the `chown`, `chmod`, and `ls` commands a few times with each partition opened in nautilus as `<another-user>` until it is possible to create a new folder in each of them.
 It is not clear why they do not work in a single attempt or what changes when they are executed repeatedly, and may have to do with fstab changes taking effect (with `systemctl daemon-reload` or `reboot`).
 While executing them in succession, it is typical to see a `lost+found` folder getting created in them but owned by root.
 This folder has to eventually be owned by the `<first_user>:<first_user's_group>` by these repeated attempts, and that's when it also seems to become possible to create a new folder in each partition as `<another-user>`

 __Important:__ If a file belonging to a group other than `<first-user's-group>` is _moved_ to a common partition owned by the `<first_user>:<first_user's_group>`, then it will not be editable by anyone other than members of the original user's group.
 Therefore execute the following command after doing such file moves.

 `sudo chgrp -R <first_user's_group> /media/all-users-<partition-name>` # *Change the group to the <first_user's_group>.
 Consider additional options -h -H -L for traversing symbolic links*

-The `chmod` command below MAY need to be executed again to cascade down the setgid and sticky bits
+The `chmod` command below MAY need to be executed again to cascade down the setgid bit

 ### Change the owner and group from root:root to a different user and group, in this case the super-user